+DHS, CCHS, RFK

+DHS, CCHS, RFK

-Principles of Engineering CCHS, DHS, RFK Psychology (CP) DHS, CCHS, RFK
+DHS, CCHS, RFK

-Publication and Design RFK
+Publication and Design RFK Social Psychology SOCB20 (Dual Enrollment) CCHS

-Sociology (CP) DHS, CCHS, RFK Sociology B1 (Dual Enrollment) DHS, CCHS, RFK
+Sociology (CP) DHS, CCHS, RFK Sociology B1 (Dual Enrollment) CCHS,RFK

 The DJUHSD is proud to feature a Career and Technical Education (CTE) program specifically designed to enhance the quality of education and increase the post-secondary career choices and opportunities of the students.
 Our CTE programs' mission is to provide students with skills necessary for a successful transition to post-secondary education or work and a desire for lifelong learning in a global society.
 CTE pathways are planned course sequences of high quality academic core content and technical skills which focus on a specific career path and prepare students to successfully transition toward their career goal.
 Each pathway is developing a larger program of study which outlines the courses our students will take in high school and post-secondary, including opportunities for our students to earn college credit through articulated or dual enrolled classes.
 This is in alignment with our district mission to provide all pupils with a rigorous academic curriculum that integrates academic and career skills, incorporates applied learning in all disciplines, and prepares all pupils for high school graduation and career entry.